Dynamics of DiskMass Survey galaxies in refracted gravity: Modelling the rotation curves and the vertical velocity dispersion profiles

-We checked that this modification is in fact unnecessary.
-By setting the rotation curves error bars to $10$~km~s$^{-1}$ and performing once again the MCMC analysis described above, we find that the new disk scale heights $h_z$ substantially agree with our original results: the distributions of the ratios between the new and the original $h_z$ is peaked around $\sim 2$ smaller than $h_{z,\text{SR}}$.
-However, this discrepancy might originate from an observational bias pointed out by~\citet{Milgrom15} and quantified by \citet{Aniyan16}: the estimate of $h_{z,\text{SR}}$ is based on near infrared photometry coming from old giant stars, with a larger vertical velocity dispersion and disk scale height, whereas the vertical velocity dispersion profiles are estimated from integrated spectra, where the signal is dominated by young giants that have a smaller velocity dispersion.
+We verified that this modification is in fact unnecessary.
+By setting the rotation curves error bars to $10$~km~s$^{-1}$ and performing once again the MCMC analysis described above, we find that the new disk-scale heights, $h_z$, substantially agree with our original results: the distributions of the ratios between the new and the original $h_z$ is peaked around $\sim 2$ smaller than $h_{z,\text{SR}}$.
+However, this discrepancy might originate from an observational bias pointed out by~\citet{Milgrom15} and quantified by \citet{Aniyan16}: the estimate of $h_{z,\text{SR}}$ is based on near infrared photometry coming from old giant stars, with a larger vertical velocity dispersion and disk-scale height, whereas the vertical velocity dispersion profiles are estimated from integrated spectra, where the signal is dominated by young giants that have a smaller velocity dispersion.
 The observed velocity dispersion thus underestimates the velocity dispersion that would correspond to the observed $h_{z,\text{SR}}$.
-We estimate a bias factor of $1.63$ for the DMS galaxies, a value consistent within $1\sigma$ with the value suggested by \citet{Aniyan16}.
+We estimate a bias factor of $1.63$ for the DMS galaxies, a value that is consistent within $1\sigma$ with the value suggested by \citet{Aniyan16}.

-In the formulation of RG, $\epsilon_0$, $Q$ and $\rho_\mathrm{c}$ should be universal parameters, rather than free parameters for each individual galaxy as we assume above.
+In the formulation of RG, $\epsilon_0$, $Q$, and $\rho_\mathrm{c}$ should be universal parameters, rather than free parameters for each individual galaxy as we assume above.
 To verify that a single set of these three parameters might indeed model the entire galaxy sample, we adopt a simple strategy.
 We assume that the mass-to-light ratio, $\Upsilon$, and the disk-scale height, $h_z$, set by the previous analysis are appropriate and we only perform a MCMC exploration of the three-dimensional RG parameter space for the entire galaxy sample.
 The most likely set of the RG parameters is, within $1.2\sigma$, consistent with the distributions of the RG parameters from the previous analysis.
 Although, as expected, the models of the rotation curves and of the vertical velocity dispersion profiles worsen, they still appear to be reasonable for most galaxies.
 This result suggests that a unique set of RG parameters describing the kinematics of the DMS galaxies with reasonable $\Upsilon$ and $h_z$ might indeed exist.